 The Community of European Management Schools (1997)

 Returning from The Netherlands I found a new opportunity in Budapest.
 I became active in The Community of European Management Schools (CEMS) which is today called CEMS – Global Alliance for Management Education.
 It is a network of top business schools running joint programs in management education and research.
-My own university had already joined CEMS in 1994.
+My own university had joined CEMS in 1994.

-With the help of our dean, Sandor Kerekes I founded the CEMS Business Ethics Faculty Group in 1997 and have served as chair for the group till 2002.
+With the help of our dean, Sandor Kerekes I founded the CEMS Business Ethics Faculty Group in 1997 and have served as chair for the group till 2018.
 Members of the group included Hans de Geer (Stockholm School of Economics), Nel Hofstra and Luit Klosterman (Erasmus University Rotterdam), Franz Hrubi (Vienna University of Economics, Joseph Lozano (ESADE Business School Barcelona), Lidmila Nemcova (Economic University Prague), Yvon Pesqueux (HEC Paris), and Peter Pruzan (Copenhagen Business School).

 In 2001 and 2002 new members joined our group, namely Zsolt Boda ( Corvinus University of Budapest), Antonio Tencati (Bocconi University of Milan), Knut Ims (NHH Norwegian School of Economics – Bergen), Eleanor O’Higgins (University College Dublin), Tomasz Dolegowski (Warsaw School of Economics), Aloy Soppe (Erasmus University Rotterdam), Jukka Mäkinen (Helsinki School of Economics), and Steen Valentin (Copenhagen Business School).
-In the meantime Lidmilla Nemcova, Peter Pruzan and Hans de Geer retired, while Yvon Pesquex switched universityies and left CEMS.
-Franz Hrubi died in 2001.

 Since its founding the CEMS Business Ethics Faculty Group has published three books and organized more than ten blocked seminars in business ethics in Bergen, Copenhagen, Stockholm, Helsinki, Milan, Vienna, Budapest and Grasse (near Nice).